-The only thing more American than bluegrass music is turning hit songs into bluegrass music.
-There's just something so magical about the smooth sounds of a resonator guitar over chucking acoustics and fiddles.
+The only thing more American than bluegrass music is turning hit songs into bluegrass covers.
+There's just something so magical about the smooth sounds of a resonator guitar over chucking acoustic bassists, fiddle players, and mandolins players.
 And of course, the band's blazing banjo solos.

-Here are 10 of the best bluegrass covers of popular songs around.
+Here are 10 of the best bluegrass covers of popular songs around to add to your country music playlist.
 And since we know you're going to get hooked and want to keep listening to more, we'll save you some time and direct you to the "Pickin' On Series" -- an extensive collection of well-recorded and masterfully arranged bluegrass covers of hit songs and classics.

 10. Postmodern Jukebox -- "Blurred Lines" (Robin Thicke)

-Robin Thicke's "Blurred Lines" is known for having a pretty sexy music video, but this cover gives it a completely different feel when you pair it with a bluegrass band.
+Robin Thicke's "Blurred Lines" is known for having a pretty sexy music video, but this cover gives it a completely different feel when you pair it with a bluegrass band and their amazing musicianship.

 9. The Blueshine Brothers -- "All About That Bass" (Meghan Trainor)

-Pop princess Meghan Trainor's hit song really kicks it up a notch in this cover by The Blueshine Brothers.
+Pop princess Meghan Trainor's hit song really kicks it up a notch in this amazing bluegrass cover by The Blueshine Brothers.

 8. Steve'n'Seagulls -- "Thunderstruck" (AC/DC)